DSobolevMSI/ISE_CVPR2022-Pretrained-ViT-PyTorch/README.md

 > **Note**
 > - cd to your project folder
-> - ${SOURCE_DATASET}: SO32 Dataset folder - train split
+> - `SOURCE_DATASET`: SO32 Dataset folder - train split
-> - ${PRETRAIN}: mark which pretrained model to use, and point the path of the pretrained model
+> - `PRETRAIN`: mark which pretrained model to use, and point the path of the pretrained model
 > - Training parameters are already set as the same as in the original paper

 ## Inference (New)